jonasbn/til/rest/prototype_with_dummy_apis.md

 # Prototype with dummy APIs

-For getting going with example/dummy APIs [the Req  Res service][regres.in] is awesome.
+For getting going with example/dummy APIs [the Req  Res service][reqres.in] is awesome.

 It offers a RESTful interface support the verbs: